Raley History, Family Crest & Coats of Arms

 - Dr. John Wesley Raley (d.
 1966), American author, president of Oklahoma Baptist University

 - Tom Raley, founder the Raley's Supermarkets, a chain of over 122 stores throughout America

 - William L. Raley, American Republican politician, Alternate Delegate to Republican National Convention from Florida, 1972

-- Luther Raley, American Democrat politician, Alternate Delegate to Democratic National Convention from Texas, 1940
+- Luther Raley, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Texas, 1940

 - John W. Raley Jr. (b.
 1932), American Republican politician, Mayor of Ponca City, Oklahoma, 1980-83; U.S. Attorney for the Eastern District of Oklahoma, 1990-97

-- J. R. Raley, American Democrat politician, Alternate Delegate to Democratic National Convention from Oregon, 1940
+- J. R. Raley, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Oregon, 1940

 - Don Raley, American Republican politician, Candidate in primary for Supervisor of Pittsfield Township, Michigan, 1992